 7. Eat at a Michelin Star Restaurant

-For someone who lives in a city with no Michelin guide, it’s always a treat to have a meal in a Michelin-starred restaurant, even if it is likely to be overrated and terribly expensive.
+It’s always a treat to have a meal in a Michelin-starred restaurant.
 There is a lovely one-star restaurant at the Yeatman Hotel that is worth spending an evening enjoying.
 With more than seven beautifully plated dishes, all paired with local wines and Ports, it’s sure to be a memorable experience.

 8. Check Out the Many Museums and Galleries

 There are many museums and galleries to enjoy in Porto, like the Serralves art museum and Casa da Musica.
 There’s also a 12th-Century fortress/Cathedral and the grand Palacio da Bolsa if you like to see stunning architecture and learn more about the city’s history.

 The Museu Nacional Soares dos Reis is the oldest public museum in Portugal.
 The Tram Museum in Porto (Museu do Carro Eléctrico) features interesting photos, original uniforms, restored machinery and various trams from different periods.